yesthisischris/prospectivity-heatmap/notes_DELETEMELATER.md

 -remove this file
 -remove devcontainer?
--settings just in notebook?
--search for todo
+-settings just in notebook? or at least display them -search for todo
 -final agentic check
+-simplify modules, etl, spatial, science, viz, utils?
+-in notebook, explain approach, data, methods, results -add legend to heatmap
+-later: little webapp?
+-check the classification
+-write a "future work" section
--different approach: someting like a kernel density plot on top of the interfaces?
+-different approach: something like a kernel density plot on top of the interfaces?